-The site enjoys a prominent south-facing river frontage with views directly towards The 02.
-New development should capitalise on this unique asset of the site and make a positive contribution to the river front environment, setting and continuous riverside walkway.
-If the proposed wharf requires private use along the Thames river side, the continuity of public accessible riverside walk should be provided with a mounted pedestrian bridge and/or a pedestrian route at the podium level along the river.
+The site enjoys a prominent south-facing river frontage with views directly towards The O2.
+New development should capitalise on this unique asset of the site and make a positive contribution to the river front environment and step down in scale towards it.
+If the proposed wharf requires private use along the Thames river side, the continuity of public accessible riverside walk should be provided via a new route that connects back to Orchard Place.